Surash124/SDA101_Surash/Practicals/Practical1_Figma/Readme.md

 ## 2.Project Title
-Student Profile & Daily/Weekly Routine – HTML & CSS Practical
+Creating a simple Student Profile Page – HTML & CSS Practical

 ## Instructions
 - Created an index.html file for the Student Profile and Routine page.